Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

 We test our \tagger{} on $e^+ e^-\to Zh$ events that are generated at $\sqrt{s}=250~\GeV$ and showered using \textsc{PYTHIA} version 8.219~\cite{Sjostrand:2006za, Sjostrand:2014zea}.
 For the purpose of studying background from hadronic $W$ decays, we additionally generate $e^+e^-\to W^+W^-$ events.
 As a cross check, we also generate events with \textsc{Herwig} version 7.1.4~\cite{Bahr:2008pv, Bellm:2015jjp}, and find good agreement in the relevant kinematic distributions.
 Our study is based on truth-level information, without full detector simulation.
 In order for the estimate to be more realistic, we make several assumptions about the reconstruction performance, as described below, based on the performance of existing and proposed detectors.

-We assume that in a $e^+e^-\to Zh$ event, the final-state hadrons originating from the Higgs decay are correctly associated to it.
+We assume that in the reconstruction of an $e^+e^-\to Zh$ event, the final-state hadrons originating from the Higgs decay are correctly associated to the Higgs.
 Therefore, all particles from the $Z$ decay are ignored at the truth level.
-This approximation is especially justified since we consider the invisible decay mode of the $Z$ boson later on.
+This is especially justified, since we consider the invisible decay mode of the $Z$ boson later on.

-As we saw in the previous section, kaons are the crucial particles for distinguishing strange-quark jets from other light jets.
-For the purpose of evaluating our \tagger{}, we make the following assumptions about kaon reconstruction.
+As discussed above, the crucial final-state hadrons for our \tagger{} are kaons and charged pions, which can fake charged kaons.
+We make the following assumptions about their reconstruction.

-\emph{Neutral kaons.} Among the neutral kaons and their decays, only \KS{} mesons decaying into two charged pions can be efficiently reconstructed.
-This decay has a branching fraction of about $69\%$ and is easily identified from the two pion tracks that form a displaced vertex.
-We require that the \KS{} decay takes place at a (3-dimensional) distance of between $5\,\unit{mm}$ and $1\,\unit{m}$ from the $e^+ e^-$ interaction point (IP) of the event.
+\emph{Neutral kaons:} Among the neutral kaons and their decays, only \KS{} mesons decaying into two charged pions can be efficiently reconstructed.
+This decay is identified from the two pion tracks that form a displaced vertex.
+We require that the \KS{} decay takes place at a (3-dimensional) distance of between $5~\unit{mm}$ and $1~\unit{m}$ from the interaction point (IP).
 The lower cutoff removes prompt background, and the upper one ensures that the decay occurs sufficiently deep in the detector for the pion tracks to be well reconstructed.
-Optimizing the cut values based on an actual detector is expected to yield relatively small changes in the efficiency.
 For $K_S$ mesons satisfying these requirements, we assume a total reconstruction efficiency of $85\%$.
 This is similar to the performance of the ATLAS detector \cite{ATL-PHYS-PUB-2017-014}.